viliusi/Bad-Apple-CSharp/README.md

 1. I need to actually implement the rest of the song, currently I have the first 4 seconds
 2. Simplify the beep script, should be able to be reduced greatly
 3. Make a better way of adding together two frequencies, for now I just add them together, but I need something that sounds bette, would just play all the frequencies, but C# only allows one beep at a time
 4. Chart explaining how far removed from reality this project is, from my point of view.
-(Shows the use of python, midi files, midi converters and multiple threads of music, hopefully)
+(Shows the use of python, midi files, midi converters and multiple threads of music)
 5. Setup .Gitignore
 6. Setup and fix NAudio sine square sound generator
+7. Find out how to share a variable from main, down to the threads